in this section

 There are different ways to reposition the forehead/brow.
 These are determined by the individual's anatomy, tissues, and goals.

 The incision can be made across the hairline, or through a few smaller incisions placed to allow access for the instrumentation.
 The forehead is repositioned, and the muscles near the middle part of the eyebrows may be resected if appropriate.
-The procedure usually takes about an hour, depending on the extent of your particular anatomy, tissues, and procedure.
 A dressing is applied .
-Appropriate arrangements will be made so that you'll be observed for the first night after the procedure.
+Appropriate arrangements will be made so that you'll be observed for the first few nights after the procedure.

 Following the surgery the patient will have a dressing in place.

 Remember that any surgical procedure requires a certain period of recovery from the surgery and anesthetic.
 Individuals vary, but it is possible (and normal) to experience swelling and bruising.
-Depending on how you feel, you can still go out in public.
 Makeup can be worn to cover visible areas of bruising.
-We offer a complete line of concealment and everyday makeup, and can help select the correct modality for you.

 Although you will be up and around in a day or two, you should plan to rest as much as possible for the first week.
 Do not do anything that requires straining or heavy exercise for at least 10-14 days.
 Likewise, you should avoid vigorous activity, including sex, for two weeks after surgery.
 Walking and stretching are encouraged.
 You should have someone walk with you for the first week, in case you get tired.
 You should avoid bending over for about three weeks, and avoid alcohol, steam baths, and saunas for four weeks after surgery.
 The forehead may be numb for weeks to months, and so heating pads and sun lamps are to be absolutely avoided.
 Sun exposure is discouraged for at least the first few months.